 Trust funds also combat some of the issues you might face with a will.
 Unlike a will, trusts are not subject to probate, the legal process that verifies your will.
 Since the assets in the trust belong to the trust, not the grantor, there’s no need to transfer ownership of those assets upon the grantor’s death.
 Without probate, trusts also keep your estate dealings private.

-A trust fund offers a solid estate planning tool for those who want more control over their assets than a will can provide.
-Trusts allow the grantor, the person setting up the trust, to define the terms of the trust.
-This includes how and when you want the contents of the trust to be passed on to the beneficiaries.
+A trust fund is a solid estate planning tool for those who want more control over their assets than what a will can provide.
+Trusts allow the grantor (the person setting up the trust) to define its terms.
+This principally includes how and when you want the contents of the trust to go to your beneficiaries.
 Irrevocable trust funds also provide some tax benefits and protection of their assets from legal action.

 Photo credit: ©iStock.com/simarik, ©iStock.com/SIphotography, ©iStock.com/Chris Ryan